 POW/MIA Office, testified that DIA does not believe there is any evidence that American POWs were ever held in the ARVN detention camp system in the Son La area.
 According to Mr. Sydow, "We've learned a lot about this system.
 But to hunt for PW's, this is not a place I would look."
-DIA officials also testified that they had interviewed more than 3700 former inmates of the prison system and been told by only a very small number about the possible presents of Americans other than Polyer Garwood.
-According ble presence of Americans other than Robert Garwood.
+DIA officials also testified that they had interviewed more than 3700 former inmates of the prison system and been told by only a very small number about the possible processes of Americans when they Palent Coursed the According ble presence of Americans other than Robert Garwood.
 According to Mr. DeStatte: